truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

          }'
 ```

-**Description:** Sends a new message (typically from a user) to the agent and processes it, returning the agent’s response.
+**Description:** Sends a new message (typically from a user) to the agent and processes it, returning the agent's response.
 This is the primary endpoint to interact with an agent conversationally.
 You provide a list of messages (usually the latest user message, and optionally any system or context messages) and the agent will produce a reply.

 **Request Body:** A JSON object with: